auyrin/scrape-amazon/README.md

 # scrape-amazon
-here is my code i wrote to scrape amazon for dynamic microphones. i extracted their prices, links, and descriptions
+this code scrapes amazon for dynamic microphones. i extracted their prices, links, and descriptions. you can change url and page value to suit your needs